 Serve it with a side of toasted bread.

-5 Responses to “Eggs Baked in Roasted Tomato Sauce”
+4 thoughts on “Eggs Baked in Roasted Tomato Sauce

 1. We like to call this “eggs in pergatory”.
 I serve this type of dish over lightly buttered parmesan.
 Your dish is very skillfully executed, and I love the serving dish!
 Great job!